 Timing of RSV-specific monoclonal antibodies in infants

 The timing of administration of monoclonal antibody should ensure that the duration and level of protection are maximised over the peak months of a child’s 1st RSV season.
 This is typically April to September in temperate regions of Australia, but this may vary for different regions.
 Local advice should be sought.
+Infants who have previously had an RSV infection who are recommended to receive RSV-specific monoclonal antibodies can receive it once recovered.

 - shortly after birth for infants born just before or during the RSV season.
-For infants born after the RSV season, consider the likelihood of out-of-season RSV infection and risk of severe disease (see List.
+For infants born after the RSV season, consider the likelihood of out-of-season RSV infection and risk of severe disease (see Table.
 Conditions associated with increased risk of severe RSV disease in infants and young children), and consider delaying nirsevimab until just before the next RSV season, if appropriate

 - shortly before the start of their 1st RSV season in older infants that remain at high risk.